 - Scabs and thinning fur around ears (from scratching)

 You might also see signs of malassezia or other yeasts on other moist parts of the body, like the groin or armpits …

 - Small red bumps

 - Brown crud on top of the toenail

 Causes Of Dog Ear Infections

-Ear infections aren’t just superficial.
+A yeast infection in a dog’s ear isn’t just superficial.
 Your dog’s yeasty ears stem from yeast overgrowth in your dog’s body.
 Yeast is present in healthy ears, but there are a few factors that can cause it to grow out of control.